abramenal/cypress-file-upload/CONTRIBUTING.md

 ## Steps to make it :cool:

 ### Fork the repo

 Nothing special here, just do it!
+Once forked, you need to set up the stuff:

+0. Install the packages via `npm install`
+1. Install git hooks via `npx husky install`

 ### Enable Github Actions